ngblaylock/yard-sale-tracker/VIDEO-SCRIPT.md

 # Group Sale Tracker Video Script

-Thanks for taking a look at Group Sale Tracker.
+Hey everyone.
+Thank you for taking a look at Group Sale Tracker.
 In this video, we will be going over some of the key functionality that you should expect to see with this web application.

 ## What is Group Sale Tracker